Syntax3rror404/LIFVR-Docs/introduction.md

 # Lumina Interaction Framework VR (LIFVR) Documentation

-Welcome to the LIFVR documentation.
-Here, you'll find basic information about functions and classes, along with tips, tricks, and recommendations for working with the LIFVR Plugin.
-The C++ API documentation will be available soon.

-<span style="color: #FF6666 ;">Note: In all LIFVR classes and components, you can find the relevant variables for customization and configuration under the category Settings.
-Simply click on the actor or component you wish to configure and search for 'settings' in the details panel.</span>

 ## 0. Introduction

 LIFVR is a UE5 Plugin for VR Game developers with the intend of a physics based character and interactions in VR (similar to Boneworks/Bonelabs style or the VRGK Plugin of UE4).
 The core of this framework is written in C++ and most of the functions and classes are accessible through blueprints. **This means you don't need any C++ knowledge to use this plugin.** There are also Blueprint examples with comments to help you and show some applications (see for example: **BP_SimpleGun** or **BP_ExampleDestructible**).
 If you want a really fast starting point look into the part **1.
 First Steps** of this documentation.